How to Import PST to Shared Mailbox Office 365 Effortlessly?

 • Suppose your PST file contains 300 or greater subfolders, then you can not import it using the Drive Shipping method

-• Not to mention, it’s a time taking process and inconvenient approach.
+• Not to mention, it’s a time-consuming process and inconvenient approach.

 Major Downsides: